Learn to Identify These 5 Types of Emotional Vampires

 Below we will define 5 types of people who are toxic to our emotional health.
 And so, these people suck our energy like a vampire and stalk us like a predator.
 Therefore, they are emotional vampires.

 They are experts covering up and sugar-coating hostility.
 They express their anger with a smile on their face or with excessive worry, but always with a restraint that is exasperating.

 They believe they are the center of the universe.
-They are self-centered, conceited and are hungry for admiration and attention.
-They can show themselves as smart and lovable people, until they see their guru status or intellectual authority threatened.
+Some of the characteristics are self-centered, conceited and are hungry for admiration and attention.
+And so, they can be smart and lovable people until they see their status or intellectual authority in jeopardy.

 They can work as enthusiastic and creative people as long as your goals are the same.
 However, when your needs are incompatible, they pull out their fangs.

-Since their motto is “me first,” getting angry at them or expressing our needs in an assertive manner will have no effect on them.
-Since they usually lack any empathy, or they have it well buried, they can have difficulty in understanding unconditional love outside of themselves.
+Their motto is “me first,” and so expressing our needs in an assertive manner will have no effect on them.
+Additionally, they usually lack any empathy, or they have it well buried, they can have difficulty in understanding unconditional love outside of themselves.
 They are the first and when that is not so, they create conflict.

 Thus the best self-defense is to enjoy their good qualities, but be realistic with your expectations when it comes to them.
 Meanwhile, do not allow yourself to be crushed nor made to feel inferior, understand that their narcissism is their need.

 You can always get their cooperation whenever you appeal to their own interest and you show them how your request will benefit them.